ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 }
 ```

-Now, we can create a Validate method that receives a pointer to a Validator:
+Now, we can create a `Validate` method that receives a pointer to a `Validator`:

 ```go
 package validator